A hearty and comforting Hungarian goulash with pork, potatoes, red bell peppers and lots of paprika powder.

 Instructions

 - Adjust the taste with freshly ground black pepper and add some salt as well if necessary.
 If the stock was salty enough, you might not need to add extra salt.
+Serve immediately or reheat. fine sea salt and freshly ground black pepper

 Notes

-- I use homemade chicken stock most of the time, but beef stock, bone broth, or vegetable broth can be used instead.
+- Stock: I use homemade chicken stock most of the time, but beef stock, bone broth, or vegetable broth can be used instead.
 If you don't make stock, use your favorite stock brand to make the stew.

 renate says